 — Brandon McCarthy (@BMcCarthy32) July 8, 2014

-Now that Jeter’s number is off-limits, the Yankees have no single-digit numbers left except for 0, which they have never issued to anyone.
-So that is 18 retired numbers, one they have never issued, and four that are unofficially retired until they become officially retired (Jeter, Bernie Williams, Andy Pettitte, and Jorge Posada).
+Now that Jeter’s number has been retired, the Yankees have no single-digit numbers left except for 0, which they have never issued to anyone.
+So that is 22 retired numbers and one they have never issued (there are four that were unofficially retired when this was written that have since been retired: Jeter, Bernie Williams, Andy Pettitte, and Jorge Posada).
 The Yankees are legitimately running out of numbers that don’t make their players look like offensive linemen or non-roster invitees to spring training.

 So here is my idea.
 I’m sure I’m not the first to come up with it, because it is good enough that plenty of people smarter than me probably already thought of it.
 Every April 15, Jackie Robinson Day, the league honors Robinson’s memory by having every player wear his number 42.
 Originally, Ken Griffey Jr. received special permission to wear number 42 on April 15, 2007, the 60th anniversary of Robinson’s MLB debut.
 The idea spread (much to the chagrin of many players), and more than 240 wore 42 that day.
 In 2008, the number jumped to more than 330, and in 2009, it became official that every player and coach would wear the number on that day.